okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/create-rules-for-policy/index.md

 Rules define particular token lifetimes for a given combination of grant type, user, and scope.
 They are evaluated in priority order and once a matching rule is found no other rules are evaluated.
 If no matching rule is found, then the authorization request fails.

-## Rule Use
+## Rule use

 Access policy rules are allow lists.
 If you want to create granular rules, you must first ensure that you have no rules that match "any" of something (for example "any user").
 You can then create specific rules for each specific use case that you do want to support.
 For example, if you wanted to ensure that only administrators using the Implicit flow were granted access, then you would create a rule specifying that if:

-* a request is made using the `implicit` grant type, and
+* A request is made using the `implicit` grant type
-* the user is a member of the `admin` group, and
+* The user is a member of the `admin` group
-* any scope is specified
+* Any scope is specified

-Then the access token that is granted has a lifetime of, for example, one hour.
+Then, the access token that is granted has a lifetime of, for example, one hour.

 You can also use rules to restrict grant types, users, or scopes.
 For example, you could prevent the use of all scopes other than `openid` and `offline_access` by only creating rules that specifically mention those two scopes.
-This means you would have to:

-* Not create any rules that match "any scopes", and

-* Ensure that all of your rules only match the `openid` and/or `offline_access` scopes.
+This means you would have to not create any rules that match "any scopes" and ensure that all of your rules only match the `openid` and/or `offline_access` scopes.

 Any request that is sent with a different scope won't match any rules and consequently fails.